The Locker Key

 “Good.
 Go.
 Get the hell out of here.”
 Riley says, “Bring me his head on a goddamn platter.
 And bring me that fuckin' chip.”

-Calvin is all puffed up with bravado.
-He grabs his jacket and storms out the door.
+Calvin was all puffed up with bravado.
+He grabbed his jacket and stormed out the door.

 “He will get killed.”
 Riley said, matter of factly.
 “He’s an idiot.
 Order us some dinner, Eldon.
 I’m suddenly quite hungry.”